strimzi/strimzi-kafka-oauth/examples/README-authz.md

 EOF
 ```

-Note that we use `kafka-cli` public client for clientId.
+Note that we use the `kafka-cli` public client for the `oauth.client.id` in the `sasl.jaas.config`.
 Since that is a public client it does not require any secret.
-We can use this, because we authenticate with a token directly (in this case a refresh token is used to request an access token behind the scenes which is then sent to Kafka broker for authentication).
+We can use this because we authenticate with a token directly (in this case a refresh token is used to request an access token behind the scenes which is then sent to Kafka broker for authentication, and we already did the authentication for the refresh token).

-Let's now try to create `x_messages` topic:
+Let's now try to create the `x_messages` topic:

     bin/kafka-topics.sh --bootstrap-server kafka:9092 --command-config ~/bob.properties \
       --topic x_messages --create --replication-factor 1 --partitions 1